-In addition, this Permit requirement has a goal of creating E&O campaigns that will measure effectiveness and potentially help the County use financial and human resources more efficiently.
+An additional goal of this Permit requirement is to create E&O campaigns that will measure effectiveness and potentially help the County use financial and human resources more efficiently.

 The County's SWMP, along with the SWMPs from the cities of Sedro-Woolley, Burlington, Mount Vernon, and Anacortes, will continue to contract with the Skagit Conservation District (SCD) this year to meet the E&O requirements of the Permit.
 This will be the 14th year of this cooperative effort.
-This multi-jurisdictional partnership helps to raise environmental awareness while working together with the community we serve, to improve water quality, and protect the rich natural resources important to our region.
+This multi-jurisdictional partnership helps to raise environmental awareness while working together with the community we serve to improve water quality and protect the rich natural resources important to our region.